mahendrabairagi/AWS_ML_At_Edge_With_NVIDIA_Jetson_Nano/README.md

 - 3.6 Run model, check inference

 #### 3.1 Installing SageMaker Neo runtime
-SageMaker Neo Runtime aka SageMaker Neo DLR is a runtime library that helps run models complies using SageMaker Neo in cloud.
+SageMaker Neo Runtime aka SageMaker Neo DLR is a runtime library that helps run models compiled using SageMaker Neo in the cloud.
 In our model training step, last step is to compile model using SageMaker Neo.
-In this step we will install SageMaker Neo Runtime.
+In following steps we will install SageMaker Neo Runtime.
 - Go to SageMaker Neo git https://neo-ai-dlr.readthedocs.io/en/latest/install.html
 - Check step under "Installing Pre-built DLR Wheels for Your Device"
-- You can install SageMaker Neo using  "pip install  link-to-matching-wheel-on-S3"
+- You can install SageMaker Neo using  "sudo pip install  'link-to-matching-wheel-on-S3'"
 - link-to-matching-wheel-on-S3 is for Jetson Nano, look for link such as https://s3-us-west-2.amazonaws.com/neo-ai-dlr-release/v1.0/jetsonnano-aarch64-cu10-ubuntu18_04-glibc2_27-libstdcpp3_4/dlr-1.0-py2.py3-none-any.whl
 - Download this .whl file
-- log into Jetbot or SSH to jetbot.
+- log into Jetbot dekstop or SSH to jetbot.
 Install this .whl file using command such as
 ```
 sudo pip install dlr-1.0-py2.py3-none-any.whl
 ```

-- also install AWS Python SDK boto3
+- also install AWS Python SDK boto3, this is needed for Greengrass Lambda code to send custom metrics to CloudWatch
 ```
 sudo pip install boto3
 ```